HOW DO WE MAKE OURSELVES EASIER TO DO BUSINESS WITH?

 PRECURSIVE GUEST BLOG | TIM COOPER ON GROWING YOUR SUBSCRIPTION BUSINESS

 Tim Cooper has 30 years experience working in senior management positions across retail, outsourcing and technology companies.
-Most recently Tim has been at CPA Global, market leader in providing technology and services to the Intellectual Property sector, creating and delivering their strategy for managing customers in EMEA.
-Focusing on business to business (B2B), in this short article, Tim shares some practical tips on how to grow your SaaS or subscription business by making sure you treasure the customers you already have.
+Tim is currently Senior Director, Professional Services at Intapp.
+Intapp provides the first and only industry cloud for professional and financial services, powering the world’s largest legal, accounting, private capital, investment banking, and consulting firms.
+Prior to this, Tim was Director of Customer Engagement for CPA Global.
+Tim shares some practical tips on how to grow your SaaS or subscription business by making sure you treasure the customers you already have.

 THE CONVENIENCE ECONOMY